pa11y/sidekick/PROPOSAL.md

 ### How can I help?

-In the early stages, by requesting features and discussing the ones already [over in the issues](issues).
+In the early stages, by requesting features and discussing the ones already [over in the issues][issues].
 Later we're going to need people to write code, tests, and documentation.
 We'll also need designers and comms people to help us promote the beta.

 We're in the process of updating our website, which will have more information on contributing to Pa11y as a whole.